mistakia/nano-community/docs/introduction/why-it-matters.md

 The core function of money is being a <a href="https://en.wikipedia.org/wiki/Medium_of_exchange" target="_blank">medium of exchange</a> that enables society to collaborate, cooperate, organize, specialize, and much more.
 Thus money, like communication, is foundational to society as it is a prerequisite for all complex cooperation.
 The concept of money was one of the first, and among the most important, collaborative innovations of mankind.

-The concept of money is believed to have originated in the form of "promises" (i.e. debt), sometimes kept on a publicly accesible ledger (sound familiar?).
+The concept of money is believed to have originated in the form of "promises" (i.e. debt), sometimes kept on a publicly accessible ledger (sound familiar?).
 Over time it evolved to <a href="https://en.wikipedia.org/wiki/Commodity_money" target="_blank">commodity money</a>, gold, coins, and eventually fiat money.

 ##### Properties of Money